How We Selected Our List of Eligible Schools

 Concerns surrounding the accuracy of input-based measures of college quality combined with the soaring cost of college tuition prompted the Dependent of Education in 2015 to create the College Scorecard.
 The Scorecard is a publicly available database of information on virtually every college and university in the United States.
 It allows students and their families to compare schools based on a variety of metrics including, most importantly, outcomes.
 Simply put, the College Scorecard begins with a database of over 11 million college graduates and links each individual’s income, according to the IRS, with the college or university they attended.
 This data is then aggregated for each of more than 5,000 colleges and universities, thereby providing insight into the average earnings of each school’s graduates up to 10 years after they receive their degree.
 The idea underpinning this approach is that college quality is defined by an institution’s ability to provide its students with the knowledge and skills to successfully pursue rewarding careers, and that this ability is manifested in the long term earnings of its graduates.
 Although not all individuals necessarily wish to pursue high paying careers after receiving their degree, it is an inescapable fact that college is not free, and the cost of attending a school of higher learning must ultimately be paid back through earnings.

-The Barnesville Scholarship Fund embraces the view that college quality is best assessed by considering outcomes relative to cost.
-Accordingly, our list of eligible schools represents what we believe are the top colleges and universities based on a blend of scores from CEW and Itzkowitz.
+This methodology yielded a list of 109 public and non-profit schools with a payback score of 6 years or less and a graduation rate of more than 60%.
 This is not meant to imply that other schools don’t provide a good education and good outcomes, but rather that, in an environment of skyrocketing tuition costs, schools that can demonstrate an ability to deliver consistently good outcomes in return for the price they charge deserve special recognition.
 Of course, over time, a school’s quality can change, and as new data becomes available, our list will be updated.
-At this time, we are offering scholarship support at 80 excellent schools located across the United States.
+At this time, we are offering scholarship support for Barnesville area high school graduates who choose to attend any of these excellent public and non-profit schools located throughout the United States.

 Other Resources